 Rev. Bonnie started serving at Trinity on Jan.
 1, 2015.
 She has enjoyed getting to know the congregation, “most especially their boisterous passing of the peace time in worship, and hearing the faith stories of individual members.”

 “I’m impressed with the warmth of the congregation and look forward to welcoming new people into the community,” she said.

 Rev. Bonnie draws on three events in her life as the primary sources of inspiration for her ministry: her baptism, her power of speech, and her talent for craft.
 “At the intersection of these gifts, I find my identity and life’s vocation as pastor-preacher,” she said.

 She tells of her baptism, which occurred so early in life that she has no recollection of it.
 “I was four months old when Pastor Wayne DeHart drew three wet crosses on my forehead, whispering, ‘Father, Son and Holy Spirit.’
 As I grew, those hands through which I passed at my baptism would become my family,” she said.

 “They would hold my tears and make space for my quirks.
 They would teach me of Christ, tell me the most compelling story I have ever heard.
-By age 15, I knew I wanted to give my left to that story and that family — the church.”
+By age 15, I knew I wanted to give my life to that story and that family — the church.”

 Rev. Bonnie’s mother was a school librarian who animated children’s stories through lively and imaginative readings.
 Rev. Bonnie recalls bedtime stories of Anansi the Spider and Strega Nona in the voice of her mother.
 In high school, she discovered a natural gift and love of public speaking.
-This is the second influential event.
+This was the second influential event.

 “I was never chatty, but chose my words carefully and tried to speak with honesty,” she said.
 “Many teachers and pastors nurtured my penchant for storytelling and the power of my spoken word.”